RoOLeary/nxtdkr/README.md

 ## Requirements:

-- Docker Desktop
+- Docker Desktop (note: if on an M1 - you may need to specify platform in the docker-compose script)
-- Node
+- Node (18++)

 ## Includes: